couchbase/cbft/DESIGN.md

 Assumption: this design assumes that once an IP address is rewritten and finalized, the IP address no longer changes for a node.

+An alternative design: instead of using the "bindHttp" type of approach, we could have each cbft node have a unique, generated node UUID.
+In addition, a separate mapping that allows clients (and the queryer) to translate from node UUID's to actual IP addresses would need to be managed, but that translation map can be more easilly, dynamically changed.
+This alternative design requires more cbft changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so this alternative design is less favored.

 ## Multiple cbft nodes

 After IP addresses are rewritten and finalized, more nodes can be